 She was the first distinguished musical-artist-in-residence at the UCLA Hammer Museum, and has lead music workshops at the University of Auckland (NZ), Universidad de Bogota (Columbia), University of Nebraska (Omaha), Cornish College (Seattle), University of New Mexico (Albq), Lake Tahoe Unified (CA), Port Chester School District (NY), Community Music Works (RI), and the California State Summer School for the Arts (LA), among many others.

 In Missoula, Jessica can be seen as a member of both the Missoula Symphony Orchestra and Glacier Symphony.
 In addition to her full private teaching studio, she has subbed as a music teacher at Sussex School and for MCPS.
 Jessica plays in The Receptionists string duo, leads music workshops, founded and arranges music for the Cello Mafia, String Mafia and Viol Conspiracy, and writes music and sings with her avant-folk band Missincinatti.

 Over the past several years, Jessica has been developing her most fulfilling projects to date - raising two young kids - with her sweetie, Jeremy.
-They love family game nights, snuggling, asking Google random factoids, making tacos, raising four hens and two kitties, taking saunters in the woods, floating rivers, spending time with their extended family, and eating those donuts in Ravalli whenever possible.
+They love family game nights, snuggling, asking Google random factoids, making tacos, raising four hens and two cats, taking saunters in the woods, floating rivers, spending time with their extended family, and eating those donuts in Ravalli whenever possible.